akeneo/pim-helpcenter/content/md/products-super-power/work-on-your-assets.md

 ---

 # Enrich your assets
-## Enrich an asset
+## Enrich a single asset
-Once you have created your asset, you can enrich it in order to add some information.
+Once you have created your asset, you can enrich it.
-Nothing simpler: just go on an asset and add/change the values you want.
+It's pretty straightforward, you just have to go to an asset and add/change the values you want.

 Let's take an example.